 How to Use WINFR Command to Recover Deleted Files on Windows 10

-The summer 2020 release of the Windows File Recovery tool had three modes ‘Default’, Segment, and ‘Signature’, which were a little bit complicated.
-But the new version rectified that with only two modes ‘regular’ and ‘extensive’ that can be used to recover files.
+The summer 2020 release of the Windows File Recovery tool had three modes ‘Default’, ‘Segment’, and ‘Signature’, which were a little bit complicated.
+But the new version rectified that with only two modes ‘regular’ and ‘extensive’ which can be used to recover files.

 The ‘regular’ mode is used to recover files that were recently deleted on the NTFS file system.
 And the ‘extensive’ mode is used to recover files that were lost a while ago, from a corrupted disk, and from a formatted disk.